Are you reading this at work?

-But the scope of communication and safety solution like those from Antris can do more than protect worker (their primary function): customized reports can deliver insights and information about organizational and individual workflow, productivity and resource allotment.
+But the scope of communication and safety solutions like those from Antris can do more than provide protection for workers (the primary function): customized reports can deliver insights and information about organizational and individual workflow, productivity, and resource allotment.

 Another Canadian-developed smartphone app designed for organizations with work-alone or at-risk personnel (or any staff member who makes personal safety a priority while traveling) called StaySafe has recently been awarded a Reader’s Choice Award in Mobile Apps by Canadian Occupational Safety Magazine.

 It’s also linked to a cloud-based hub in which monitoring takes place, tracking lone workers on a map and providing employers with real-time updates on their movements.

 Should a lone worker fail to check-in safely, a notification will pop-up on a monitor screen and be delivered via SMS text and email so locating the worker and getting help right away can begin immediately.

 Privacy is still an important factor in the worker safety equation.
 Again, such monitoring tools and cloud-based hubs do keep records about employee activity, so a mutual understanding and buy-in to the program by both employees and management is crucial for its success in protecting and connecting lone workers.